openebs/website/website/src/blogs/2018-10-12-how-to-install-ibm-cloud-private-updated.md

 We need a few things installed before we get up and running with ICP 3.1.
 First, I’ll configure my Ubuntu servers and share SSH keys so that the master node can access all my other nodes.
 Then I’ll install Docker and after that ICP.
 From there, ICP will take care of my Kubernetes cluster installation.

-#### *Install the base O/S — Ubuntu (30–45mins)*
+#### `Install the base O/S — Ubuntu (30–45mins)`

 Download your preferred version of [Ubuntu](https://www.ubuntu.com/download).
 I use Ubuntu Server 16.04.3 LTS.

 Install Ubuntu on all servers with default options.
 I used ***user/nopassword*** as username/password for simplicity.

 Log in to your Ubuntu host via terminal.
-Edit the */etc/network/interfaces* file, assign a static IP and set a hostname.
+Edit the `/etc/network/interfaces` file, assign a static IP and set a hostname.

-Edit the */etc/hosts* file, add your nodes to the list and make sure you can ping them by the hostname:
+Edit the `etc/hosts` file, add your nodes to the list and make sure you can ping them by the hostname:
-*cat /etc/hosts*
+`cat /etc/hosts`
- For my setup, this is how *hosts* file looks like:
+ For my setup, this is how `hosts` file looks like:

     $ cat /etc/hosts
      127.0.0.1 localhost